ucdavis-bioinformatics-training/2025-June-RNA-Seq-Analysis/data_reduction/02-alignment_mm.md

     scp [your_username]@tadpole.genomecenter.ucdavis.edu:/share/workshop/mrnaseq_workshop/[your_username]/rnaseq_example/HTS_testing/mouse_110_WT_C.htstream_Aligned.sortedByCoord.out.bam* .
     ```

-    Its ok of the mkdir command fails ("File exists") because we aleady created the directory earlier.
+    Its ok if the mkdir command fails ("File exists") because we aleady created the directory earlier.

 1. Now we are ready to use IGV.